capi5k/capi5k-openstack/README.md

 And then visit ```http://127.0.0.1:8000/horizon```

 ## Customize the deployment

+ * Change the config/xp5k/xp5k.rb file to fit your need.
+ The VLAN must be set manually (even if it's now possible to automate using the API)

  * You'll find some tuning possibilities in templates/common.yml.erb The hiera store is generated using this file.